domleb/opentelemetry-collector-contrib/receiver/influxdbreceiver/README.md

 The following configuration options are supported:

 * `endpoint` (default = localhost:8086) HTTP service endpoint for the line protocol receiver.
 See our [security best practices doc](https://opentelemetry.io/docs/security/config-best-practices/#protect-against-denial-of-service-attacks) to understand how to set the endpoint in different environments.
+* `enable_partial_writes` (default = false) Enable partial writes.
+This replicates the behavior of InfluxDB by writing any lines in the batch that are valid.
+* `max_tracked_errors` (default = 0) Track and return errors details for each line that was dropped from the batch.
+This replicates the behavior of InfluxDB and for performance reasons it can be limited.

 The full list of settings exposed for this receiver are documented in [config.go](config.go).